artmihant/artmihant/README.md

 I am a senior programmer at Fidesys corp.
 We make the best CAE package in Russia [CAE-Fidesys](https://cae-fidesys.com/), and I personally create the best cloud service for this package [ProveDesign](https://prove.design).

-Same way, I teach classes in [math club at Moscow State University](http://mmmf.msu.ru/) and I like to program interesting mathematical things.
+Same way, I teach classes in [math circle at Moscow State University](http://mmmf.msu.ru/) and I like to program interesting mathematical things.

 I know and love Python and JavaScript and love and know a little Haskell, C and PHP.